Man killed after tractor-trailer crash in New Haven

 NEW HAVEN, Conn.
 (WTNH) —A man was thrown from his vehicle and killed after crashing into a tractor-trailer Friday night in New Haven, according to police.

-Ruben Mejia was traveling north on Ella T. Grasso Blvd. around midnight on Friday when his vehicle struck the rear of a tractor-trailer that was stopped in the left lane.
+Ruben Rocael Mejia Gonzalez, 36, was traveling north on Ella T. Grasso Boulevard around midnight on Friday when his vehicle struck the rear of a tractor-trailer that was stopped in the left lane.

 The force of the impact ejected Gonzalez from his vehicle.
 The Fire Department pronounced Mejia dead at the scene.